maxkratt/FishNet-Documentation/guides/features/prediction/creating-code/understanding-replicatestate/using-states-in-code.md

     if (data.Jump)
     {
         DoJump();
-        //If ticked and not replayed then also play jump audio. if (state.ContainsTicked() && !state.ContainsReplayed())
+        // If ticked and not replayed then also play jump audio. if (state.ContainsTicked() && !state.ContainsReplayed())
             PlayJumpAudio();
     }
 }
 ```

-## Preventing Future State Logic and Movement
+## Preventing future state logic and movement

 The replayed state is most commonly used to predict the future, or limit as opposition, limit the future.